webgme/webgme/docs/deployment/scaling_up.rst

 Scaling Up Deployment
 =====================
-Horizontal scaling is possible.
-Things to keep in mind, addons!
-Sticky sessions.
-Haproxy is an example.

-Mongodb sharding.
+Horizontal scaling of webgme servers is possible, but requires a some `additional dependencies and specific configurations <https://github.com/webgme/webgme/wiki/Multiple-Nodes>`_.